-(International Finance) pathway, and an Administrator.
+The MSc Finance management team consists of Course Leaders for each pathway of the MSc Finance (Banking) pathway.
 The MSc Finance management team is responsible for the academic integrity as well as the management and day-to-day running of the programme.